intershop/intershop-pwa/docs/guides/migrations.md

 - https://ngrx.io/guide/migration/v14
 - https://angular.io/guide/typed-forms

+Because Angular 14 now uses `yargs` to parse CLI arguments (see [#22778](https://github.com/angular/angular-cli/pull/22778)), schematic options with a `no` prefix are handled differently.
+With [#23405](https://github.com/angular/angular-cli/pull/23405), the Angular team has introduced a temporary workaround for this.
+In order to reliably maintain compatibility in the future, the `cms` schematic's `noCMSPrefixing` option has been renamed to `cmsPrefixing` with an inverted behavior.

 Since the used deferred load library is no longer maintained it is removed and replaced with similar standard browser functionality [`loading="lazy"`](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading#images_and_iframes).
 All uses of the `(deferLoad)` directive in custom code need to be replaced.